mdcao/npAnalysis/README.rst

 Once these `daemons <https://en.wikipedia.org/wiki/Daemon_(computing)>`_ are ready for their analyses, you can start npReader to streamline data into the integrated pipeline::

-   jsa.np.f5reader -GUI -realtime -folder <DownloadFolder> -fail -output data.fastq -stream server1:port1,server2:port2,server3:port3
+   jsa.np.npreader -GUI -realtime -folder <DownloadFolder> -fail -output data.fastq -stream server1:port1,server2:port2,server3:port3

 in which the -folder parameter specifies the downloads folder from the Metrichor base-calling, and the -stream parameter lists the computer addresses and port numbers that the analyses are listening on.
 At this point, you can start the MinION and Metrichor to start the real-time analyse.

 =======================
 Retro-realtime analysis
 =======================

+Note npreader no longer support extracting time information.
+Please use an earlier version for this.

 If your data have been sequenced, and depending on what processing steps have been done.